ppapak/breastfeedingtimer/README.md

-# Baby Tracker App Blueprint

-## Overview

-A Flutter application for tracking a baby's feeding sessions.
-It allows for timing feeds for each breast, manually adding feed entries, and viewing a history of feeding sessions.
-The app also provides statistics on feeding patterns.

-## Style and Design

-*   **Theme:** Material 3 with a Deep Purple seed color for both light and dark modes.
-*   **Typography:** Google Fonts Oswald, Roboto, and Open Sans for a clean and modern look.
-*   **Layout:**
-    *   **AppBar:** Contains a CircleAvatar for an image, the app title, and action buttons for theme toggling, sharing, and settings.
-    *   **Main Body:** Features large, circular buttons for 'L' and 'R' feeds, a central '+' button for manual entries, a statistics panel, and a list of historical entries.
-    *   **Buttons:** ElevatedButton with rounded corners and a consistent color scheme.
+# Breastfeeding Timer

+A simple and intuitive app to help you track your baby's feeding sessions.

-## Features
+## 🌟 Features

-*   **Theme Toggle:** Switch between light and dark modes.
-*   **Timer:** Time feeding sessions for the left and right breast.
+*   **Easy-to-use Timer:** Start and stop feeding timers for each breast with a single tap.
+*   **Manual Log:** Forgot to time a feed?
+No problem!
+Easily add a feeding session manually.
-*   **Manual Entry:** Manually add feeding sessions with a date, time, duration, and breast side selector.
+*   **Detailed History:** Keep a comprehensive log of all feeding sessions.
+View the date, time, duration, and which breast was used for each feed.
-*   **History:** View a list of all past feeding sessions, with options to edit or delete each entry.
-*   **Statistics:** A comprehensive statistics panel displaying:
+*   **Actionable Insights:** Get valuable statistics about your baby's feeding patterns, including:
-    *   Feeds in the last 24 hours.
+    *   Total feeds in the last 24 hours.
-    *   Total feeding duration for the current day.
+    *   Total feeding duration for the day.
-    *   Time since the last feed.
+    *   Time elapsed since the last feed.
     *   Average feed duration for today, yesterday, and the last 7 days.
+*   **Light & Dark Mode:** Choose the theme that's easiest on your eyes, whether it's day or night.

+## 🚀 Getting Started

+1.  **Start a Feed:**
+    *   Tap the 'L' button to start the timer for the left breast.
+    *   Tap the 'R' button to start the timer for the right breast.
+    *   Tap the button again to stop the timer.

+2.  **Add a Manual Entry:**
+    *   Tap the '+' button in the center.
+    *   Select the date, time, duration, and which breast was used.
+    *   Tap 'Save'.

+3.  **View Your History:**
+    *   Scroll down to see a list of all your past feeding sessions.
+    *   You can edit or delete entries as needed.

+4.  **Check Statistics:**
+    *   The statistics panel at the top gives you a quick overview of your baby's feeding habits.

-## Current Plan
+## Feedback

-- The layout has been updated as per the user's request.
-- All analysis errors have been resolved.
-- The next step is to implement the edit functionality for the history list entries.
+We'd love to hear your feedback!
+If you have any suggestions or run into any issues, please let us know.